ehrbase/ehrbase/README.md

 docker-compose up
 ```

+Notes: It is not necessary to have the whole repository on your machine, just copy the `docker-compose.yml` file to
-Notes: Using the `-d` argument starts both containers detached, without blocking the terminal.
-And the DB data is
+a local working directory and run it.
+Using the `-d` argument starts both containers detached, without blocking the
-saved in `application/.pgdata` for easier access.
+terminal.
+And the DB data is saved in `application/.pgdata` for easier access.

 ## Built With